PGS62/JuliaExcel.jl/README.md

 Other points to note:
  * `JuliaCall` is simply a wrapper to JuliaEval, with the arguments to `JuliaCall` being encoded using Julia's syntax for array literals.
- * The result file is written in a custom format designed to be fast to unserialise
+ * The result file is written in a custom format designed to be fast to unserialise.
  * There is obvious scope to improve this implementation by switching away from a file-based messaging system to one based on sockets.
-Perhaps in a future version.

 ## Viewing the VBA code
 The VBA project is password protected to prevent accidental changes.
 You can see the code [here](https://github.com/PGS62/JuliaExcel.jl/blob/master/vba/JuliaExcel.xlam/modMain.bas), or view it in the JuliaExcel.xlam by unprotecting with the password "JuliaExcel".

 ## Shortcomings

+Given how JuliaExcel works, with file-based messaging and serialisation in VBA, an interpreted and therefore relatively slow language, the most obvious shortcoming will be performance.
+That's not always a problem however, notably if the time for marshalling data between Excel and Julia is small (milliseconds) compared with the execution time of the Julia code (tens of seconds).
+I designed JuliaExcel for a project where that situation holds.

+Other, perhaps less obvious shortcomings are:
+ *  There is a limit on the length of expression that Julia is able to parse, which leads to errors what passing large arrays as arguments to `JuliaCall`.
+For example this formula to evaluate the sum of 700,000 random numbers: `JuliaEval("sum",RANDARRAY(700000))` produces the error `#(ErrorException("syntax: expression too large"))!`.
+ *  Given that the communication Julia to Excel is text based with floating point numbers represented in base 10, there is the usual introduction round-off errors.
+For values near 1, the round-tripping error is of the order of 10 to the power -16.

 Philip Swannell
-15 November 2021
+16 November 2021